kaulashish/Housekeeper-Script/README.md

 SUMMARY:
 This is my first project for python that uses various modules such as OS, datetime, shutil and time in order to manage the files in the directory which is given by user input in the python file attached in the repo.
 Other requirements include providing the Hadoop path which can be retrieved by entering 'which hadoop' in a terminal.
-The files in the main directory is scanned to retrieve the date which if more than 3 days will move those respective files into an archive and transfer them into hdfs.
+The files in the main directory is scanned to retrieve the date which if more than 3 days will move those respective files into an archive and transfer them into hdfs in tmp-archive.

 STEPS TO RUN:
 1) Open the housekeeper.py file and provide all the inputs for the variables 'directory', 'archive' and 'hadoop_path'